 Deliciously Healthy Helpers’ Workshop

-Health and Vitality’s nutrition guru Liza Rowan, and foodie super-mum and Carrotsticks and Cravings author, Terri-Anne Leske, have joined forces to bring their extensive knowledge of healthy ingredients and delicious recipes to helpers who are keen to learn more about cooking, meal planning and wellbeing.
-Helpers will be inspired to not only take better care of themselves, but also how to read nutrition labels to get to grips with levels of sugar, fats and salt in foods, find out which cooking oils they should be using, and also how to serve up a healthy dish with the right portion sizes in mind.
+Nutrition guru Liza Rowan, and Carrotsticks and Cravings author, Terri-Anne Leske, have joined forces to bring their extensive knowledge of healthy ingredients and delicious recipes to helpers who are keen to learn more about cooking, meal planning and wellbeing.
+Helpers will be inspired to not only take better care of themselves, but also how to read nutrition labels to get to grips with sugar, fat and salt levels in the food they are preparing.
+They will also find out which cooking oils they should be using, and how to serve up a healthy dish with the right portion sizes in mind.
 Participants can expect to not only pick up valuable lessons to use in the kitchen, but also to have a heap of fun along the way.

 Deliciously Healthy Helpers’ Workshop, Rochelie Drive, Tanglin; www.healthandvitality.com.sg